 Pricing wise, the AMD Ryzen 5 7600X sits around $250 at MSRP, which is pretty competitive in the context of the CPU market.
 But it can often be found for cheaper, sitting below $200 as part of certain promotions and sales.

 In terms of performance, the Ryzen 5 7600X thrives in modern games at a vast array of resolutions.
 When paired up with the right graphics card, such as the RX 6750 XT, this CPU can handle 1080p and 1440p gaming pretty well.
 The only caveat is that the 7600X can run incredibly hot during all-core workloads, so those looking to push this CPU within productivity applications will want to pair it up with a solid cooler.

 3. Intel Core i5 13600K

-For our third selection we’ve picked out another CPU from Intel, the Core i5 13600K.
-This CPU is a bit of an underdog in the PC gaming space and is an incredible option for those looking to build a mid-range, or possibly even a high-end system, but at a fraction of the cost.
+The Intel Core i5 13600K is a bit of an underdog in the PC gaming space, and is an incredible option for those looking to build a mid-range, or possibly even a high-end system on a tight budget.
 This is one of the most impressive processors within the 13th-Gen range due to the exceptional performance metrics.